hotchaipro/serialize.net/README.md

 For more information
 ====================

-See the wiki for details.
+See the project wiki for details.